TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/ContributeToThirdPartyExtension.rst

 To find the repository, use one of these methods:

-Method 1: Find the source with "Related links"
+Method 1: Find the Source with "Related Links"
 ----------------------------------------------

 In the page of the rendered docs for the extension, click on "Related links", and